Arch of Septimius Severus: Iconography

 Throughout the arch, there are many reliefs.
 Near the spandrels of the arch entryway are flying Victorias that mark the victory of the emperor.
 There are four statues underneath the Victorias that represent the four seasons.
 Prisoners of war are shown on the pedestals nearest to the ground floor.
 Visitors walking through the arch would see these images, and be reminded of the imperial victories of Septimius Severus.
-Some of these prisoners have gloom faces, and others have their hands behind their back while Roman soldier stands behind them.
+Some of these prisoners have gloomy faces, and others have their hands behind their back while Roman soldier stands behind them.
 The loot and booty taken by Septimius Severus and his men are shown under the four main reliefs.
 The loot is being transported on a cart being pulled by a large animal.
 The arch has four main relief panels that show scenes of the Roman wars against the Parthian Empire.

 Relief one: The arch represents the siege of Nisibis from 195 AD in the first Parthian war.
 The knight who stands guarding the city gate is the knight whom Septimius Severus had to protect the city of Nisibis after the war.
 Nisibis is shown in the first panel because it is considered the causa belli (instigator of a war) to the first war against the Parthians.
 The small building towards the bottom of the panel represents the Roman camp that was put up during the siege of Nisibis by the Osroeni and Adiabeni who were defeated by Severus.
 The multitude of figures represent the battle in which Severus defeated Osroeni and Adiabeni in the first Parthian war.